 Collision coverage also typically pays for damages in the event of a hit-and-run accident in which you are unable to identify the at-fault driver.
 You probably will need to produce a police report supporting your claim of hit-and-run before the insurance company will consider your claim.

 But collision coverage comes with a deductible that you must meet before insurance will pay for damages or replacement.

 When your vehicle is damaged as the result of other circumstances not related to a traffic accident, comprehensive coverage will pay for repair or replacement costs – again, after you meet the deductible on your policy.
-Some examples of damage that comprehensive coverage covers includes vandalism, theft, falling debris, fire, natural disasters or hitting an animal.
+Some examples of damage that comprehensive coverage covers include vandalism, theft, falling debris, fire, natural disasters or hitting an animal.
 Glass damage such as a cracked windshield is also often covered by your comprehensive coverage.

 Deciding what Coverage you Need